Sundas230/apna-college-demo/README.md

 # apna-college-demo
-this  is my first project <br> Author: sona
+this  is my first project <br> Author: shona